LewisMDillon/escape-from-fell-manor/README.md

 ### Future Features

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic!
-List them here!
-It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - Character customisation
     - Functionality to allow users to create different characters with different strengths & weaknesses.
 Possible character classes eg. Warrior, Mage, Rogue etc.